EPA Lead Based Paint Rule with Replacement Windows in Denver

 • Lead in dust is the most common way people are exposed to lead.
 People can also get lead in their bodies from lead in soil or paint chips.
 Lead dust is often invisible.

-• Lead-based paint was used in more than 38 million homes until it was banned for residential use in 1978.
+• Lead-based paint was used in over 38 million homes until it was banned for residential use in 1978.

 • Projects that disturb painted surfaces can create dust and endanger you and your family.
 Don’t let this happen to you.
-Follow the practices described in this pamphlet to protect you and your family
+Follow the practices described in this pamphlet to protect you and your family.

 You have the ultimate responsibility for the safety of your family, tenants, or children in your care.